Guldjan/matrix_vector/README.rst

         number : (Numeric)

   # Vector#__xor__(self, other)
-     Returns the scalar product of two 3-dimension vectors.
+     Returns the cross product of two 3-dimension vectors.
 Returns new object.

         Example:
         >> Vector(1, 2, 3) ^ Vector(4, 5, 6)